 With Bill Morgan, Psy.D., Susan Morgan, MSN, RN, CS and Ronald Siegel, Psy.D.

-We are pleased to offer the sixth annual mindfulness retreat for mental health professionals at Vallecitos.
+We are pleased to offer the seventh annual mindfulness retreat for mental health professionals at Vallecitos.
 This retreat is limited to 30 participants.

 Many in our field have been studying mindfulness and its clinical applications for years but have not found time for more intensive meditation practice.
 Others appreciate the opportunity to refresh their meditation practice with like-minded colleagues.
 By deliberately stepping out of everyday life and into a retreat environment, the subtle habit patterns of heart and mind are more easily accessed, and mindfulness can begin to deepen.